 The store runs daily, weekly and monthly specials to help people afford certain items in a timely manner.
 Discounts for seniors, students, those living with disabilities, etc. are available in some instances as well.
 This is a reciprocal program as every time a person shops at a St. Vincent de Paul Thrift Store, net proceeds from each and every purchase fund their financial assistance programs and various outreach services needed for those struggling and in need within the community.

 The most highly demanded resource is for emergency financial assistance.
 This is a high demand, high volume request and unfortunately, there are limitations to the amount of funds available.
 Volunteers of Saint Vincent do many home visits on a monthly basis to screen applicants.
 They will also assess and determine the urgent needs of these individuals and families.
 This is one of the many charitable financial aid programs available to the low income.

-When funds allow, money that was raised from the community is provided in several forms including for paying utility bills.
+When funds allow, money that was raised from the community and local charities is provided in several forms including for paying utility bills.
 This us typically done via grants for electricity, water, natural gas, or air conditioning bills.
 Rent, deposit and eviction prevention assistance is available along with loans, and support from St. Vincent may also be used for providing basic health care expenses such as medication.